Start page

 Statue of a bearded priest from Mohenjo-daro.

-Obviously, people of the Mongoloid race were living in Central Asia before the arrival of the Dravidians.
-They could be the creators of the Bronze Age civilizations, such as Harappa (centers – Rakhigarhy, Mohenjo-Daro, Harappa, Lotkhal, Dholavira in Pakistan and India) and the Bactria–Margiana Archaeological Complex (Gonur-Depe, Namazga-Tepe, and Altyndepe In Turkmenistan).
 The Harappan civilization existed approximately in 3300-1300.
-BC, and Bactrian-Margiana, having emerged simultaneously with the Harappa, ceased to exist half a millennium before.
+BC, having emerged simultaneously with the Oxus Civilisation and ceased to exist half a millennium later.
 It can be assumed that their decline is associated with the arrival of the Indo-Aryan tribes in Central Asia.
 The presence of Mongoloid features in the sculptural portraits found during excavations of the monuments of these civilizations may indicate that the people of the Mongoloid race after their migration from the Near East had found places for settlements in the Indus valley and on the banks of the Murgab, the Amu Darya, and the Syr Darya Rivers.
 Apparently, under the pressure of the Indo-Aryans, they had to migrate farther to the east.

 Women's sculptural busts from sites of Bactria–Margiana Archaeological Complex